jooa7878/crypto_tracker/README.md

 crypto tracker project using ReactJs and TypeScript

-## Things To Implement
+## Using

-- Back button (Done, might be modified)
-- Make own price tab
-- Change chart's type to candlestick
+- TypeScript
+- Styled Components
+- ApexCharts
+- ReactQuery
+- React Helmet